tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 D>
 D> The team lead role can suffer from this a lot but keeping track of todo items needn't muddy the waters when it comes to planning the story delivery of the team.
 It's important to realise that tasks or todo items fit more appropriately under project or team management and not story planning.
 That way, it's easier to pick the right tool to manage them.
 David Allen's [Getting Things Done](http://amzn.to/YwwTSX) is a great way to manage your todo pile.

 Why is this discussion important?
 How we interpret the definition of user stories has a knock on affect on how we choose to implement an acceptance testing strategy.
-If the story definition is vague and sprawling, it's difficult to be define concise acceptance criteria.
+If the story definition is vague and sprawling, it's difficult to define concise acceptance criteria.
 Without clear acceptance criteria, it's difficult to be clear about what we're supposed to develop.
 Without understanding what we're supposed to build, it's difficult to know when we've actually built it.

 Sticking to the letter of the definition above can lead to ambiguous requirements.
 We need to work a little harder.
 The spirit of the definition should encourage us to think about requirements from the customer's perspective, clearly articulate the goal and solidify _why_ it's important (the _so that_ clause).
-Articulating the goal will likely take more that a single sentence on an index card and that's where defining acceptance criteria comes in.
+Articulating the goal will likely take more than a single sentence on an index card and that's where defining acceptance criteria comes in.

 Working from story definition through defining acceptance criteria to delivery is something [David Peterson](http://blog.davidpeterson.co.uk) calls the [Story Delivery Life Cycle](#story-delivery-life-cycle).
 It underpins common agile processes and we'll take a look at it in the [process overview](#process-overview) section.

 D>## A new acceptance test per story? {#a-new-acceptance-test-per-story-aside}
 D>
 D> Another pitfall teams often fall into is to automatically create new acceptance tests for a new story.
 This may be a reasonable choice to start with but can quickly lead to hundreds and hundreds of acceptance tests, many of which will duplicate parts of others.
 It's a far more scalable strategy to look for existing acceptance tests that exercise related areas and augment them.
-Obviously there is balance to be had and it makes sense to organise your tests so that you can quickly understand which stories they exercise (some suggestions are offered later).
+Obviously, there is a balance to be had and it makes sense to organise your tests so that you can quickly understand which stories they exercise (some suggestions are offered later).

 It's totally acceptable for a single acceptance test to demonstrate multiple stories.
 Acceptance tests should be revisited and leveraged when new stories are defined.
 When it comes to acceptance testing, duplicated test paths often lead to slower test runs.
 Designing your system and test infrastructure to be componentised also helps.
 We'll look at this more in the [Port and Adapters](#ports-and-adapters) section.